microsoft/document-generation-solution-accelerator/docs/DeploymentGuide.md

 After successful deployment:
 1. Open [Azure Portal](https://portal.azure.com/)
 2. Navigate to your resource group
-3. Find the Container App with "frontend" in the name
+3. Find the App Service with "app" in the name
 4. Copy the **Application URI**

 ⚠️ **Important:** Complete [Post-Deployment Steps](#step-5-post-deployment-configuration) before accessing the application.